 Overview: Inaiah Lujan is a multifaceted and prolific creator.
 Music is at the heart of his work.
 In fact, he might be most widely known for his time with a folk band he co-founded, The Haunted Windchimes.
-Inaiah recently wrapped his first seasons of a web series called “Hanging Out with Inaiah Lujan” and his new podcast, Cast the Line, an interview series about creative process and wellness.
+Inaiah recently wrapped his first season of a web series called “Hanging Out with Inaiah Lujan” and his new podcast, Cast the Line, an interview series about creative process and wellness.

 We talk about his growing up on the Navajo Nation in Arizona as part of a non-Navajo family.
 We talk about impostor syndrome, authenticity, rebellion and Inaiah’s experiences with sweat lodge ceremonies.
 Inaiah also defines success and dispels the myth about being a “Jack of all trades, master of none.”
 He shares about a band breakup and getting divorced.
 And he shines light on mental health, overcoming shame, practices of loving oneself … and the act of living as nothing short of magic.